ARgorithm/toolkit/docs/docs/tutorials/config.md

 ### FLOAT

-Parameters with `FLOAT` type expect an numerical input which include both integers and floating point numbers.
-You can add constraint to the range in which the numerical input should be by using the `start` and `end` properties.
-Below is the schema of a parameter with type `FLOAT`
+Parameters with `FLOAT` type expect an numerical input which includes both integers and floating point numbers.
+You can also add a constraint to the range in which the numerical input should be by using the `start` and `end` properties.
+Below is the schema of a parameter with the type `FLOAT`.

 ```json
 "properties" : {